namhyung/uftrace/README.md

 which functions had the longest execution time.
 It also shows information about the execution environment.

-You can setup filters to exclude or include specific functions when tracing.
+You can set up filters to exclude or include specific functions when tracing.
 In addition, function arguments and return values can be saved and shown later.

 It supports multi-process and/or multi-threaded applications.
 With root